stephaniewankowicz/stephaniewankowicz.github.io/index.md

 <img src="/static/img/banner_statehouse.jpg" class="img-responsive center-block" alt="Advocating for Science Research at the California Statehouse, January 2020"/>

 <p class="lead text-justify">
-I am a computational structural biologist with a special interest in combining high throughput genomic data with structural data.
-I love to use and create computational tools from different fields to answer questions we cannot currently probe using experimental methods.
-I frequently going 'dumpster diving' in various types of data to uncover previously unknown insights.
+I am a computational structural biologist with a special interest in combining high throughput genomic data with structural data, especially with methods that can provide insight into protein dynamics and allostery.
+By combining these two field, along with machine learning, I think we can uncover new ways to classify cancer mutations.
+I love to create and use computational tools from different fields to answer questions we cannot currently probe using experimental methods.
+My current challenge I am trying to overcome is modeling partially occupied water molecules in multiconformer strucrtures.
+This will allow us to examine the energetics of water molecules in a more high throughput way.

 <br>
 <br>